Asahi Kanji (English) application for Android™

 You can do the same with the correct answer, display the corresponding card and mark the kanji as known if you wish to exclude it from future exercises.

-You can also mark kanji as "known" in order to exclude them from future tests, until you reset them to the "unknown" state.
+You can also mark kanji as "known" in order to exclude them from future drills, until you reset them to the "unknown" state.

-The cards in the Encore stack are displayed in an endless loop, whether you use the Next or Previous buttons.
+Cards in the Repeat stack are displayed in a continuous loop, whether you use the Next or Previous buttons.

-The Reset button enables you to empty the Encore!/Review stack of cards.
+The Reset button enables you to empty the Review stack of cards.

 Report